sintefore/TimeStruct.jl/docs/src/index.md

     end
 ```

+## Why use TimeStruct?
+In complex optimization models, tracking relationships between time periods often requires substantial coding, especially with stochastic versions.
+Time constraints can introduce subtle bugs, particularly with linking constraints between periods or scenarios, like managing storage inventory or dispatch constraints.
+Extra indices for time and scenarios complicate the code, making it harder to read, maintain, and adapt.

+TimeStruct abstracts time structures, providing a common interface that simplifies the code and supports various time structures (operational, strategic/investment periods, and uncertainties).
+This abstraction allows modellers to focus on other model properties and facilitates running a single model for different time structures, and aids in the development of decomposition techniques.

 ## How to get started

 The package is registered in the general registry and can be installed in standard fashion